manishdhakal/ASR-Nepali-using-CNN-BiLSTM-ResNet/README.md

 ## Intorduction
 This repo is a part of the [research](#) project for designing the automatic speech recogntion(ASR) model for Nepali language using ML techniques.

-## Things to consider
+## Things to consider before
 - You are free to use this research as refernce and make modifications to continue your own research in Nepali ASR.
 - The `trainer.py` has been implemented to run on the sampled data for now.
-To replicate the result please replace the sampled dataset with original [OpenSLR dataset.](https://openslr.org/54)
+To replicate the result please replace dataset directory with original [OpenSLR dataset.](https://openslr.org/54)
-- Please remove the (audio, text) pairs that include Devnagari numeric transcriptions like १४२३, ५९२, etc from the dataset because they degrade the performance of dataset.
+- Please remove the (audio, text) pairs that include Devnagari numeric texts like १४२३, ५९२, etc from the dataset because they degrade the performance of dataset.

 ## Our approach
 0. Remove the (audio, text) pairs that include Devnagari numeric transcriptions
 1. Data cleaning (clipping silent gaps from both ends)